Doctoral Off-campus Research Policy and Procedures

 Off-campus research for first year of enrolment and/or long-term off-campus research

-18. If the first year or more of the doctorate is intended to be conducted off-campus, this must be indicated by the applicant at the time of application for programme admission.
+19. If the first year or more of the doctorate is intended to be conducted off-campus, this must be declared by the applicant, for Board of Graduate Studies (or delegate) consideration, at the time of application for programme admission.

 21. Candidates must undertake DELNA within the first two months of programme enrolment, and satisfy all confirmation milestones and/or provisional year goals as prescribed by the Board of Graduate Studies (or delegate), regardless of any period of off-campus research approved under this policy and associated procedures.